fooof-tools/fooof/doc/faq.rst

 Since it operates on frequency representations (power spectra) FOOOF is not, by construction, a time resolved method.
-However, similar to other frequency estimation approaches that are used in a time-resovled manner, it can be applied in a sliding window fashion, which could be used to estimate results analogous to a spectrogram.
+However, similar to other frequency estimation approaches that are used in a time-resolved manner, it can be applied in a sliding window fashion, which could be used to estimate results analogous to a spectrogram.
 This functionality is not currently directly included in FOOOF, but is a topic of ongoing work, and will hopefully be available soon.